oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ## Summary

-A storage administrator want Red Hat Storage Server to be capable of being monitored using Nagios - an open IT infrastructure monitoring framework (http://www.nagios.org/) - to monitor the system/Gluster resources and services.
+A storage administrator want storage nodes to be capable of being monitored using Nagios - an open IT infrastructure monitoring framework (http://www.nagios.org/) - to monitor the system/Gluster resources and services.

 ## Owner